dimitri-edel/organizer-react/README.md

 ## Patterns

+### Calendar
+The name of the component is **Calendar** in components.Calendar.js.
+It renders a calendar on the tasks page (TaskList.js).
+It sole purpose is to let the user pick a date or month, for which a list of tasks will be displayed in the list below.
+It only takes one state hook **setQuery** as a property.when the user clicks on a particular day or clicks on one of the month buttons(previous month, current month, next month), this hook function is executed and the selected query is passed to the parent component **TaskList**.
+It also renders an abbriviated list of tasks in each box with the day number.

+The styling classes are defined in styles.Calendar.module.css.

+The Calendar is organized in ControlPanel with three buttons (previous month, current month, next month) and a grid with day numbers.
+The grid with day numbers is organized in rows and cells.
+The three dimensional array named **calendar_cells** holds the day numbers and a list of tasks for the respective day - **calenndar_cells[row][column][attachments]**.
+It was the first and only react class component I ever wrote.
+Which made me appreciate the function components all the more The best solution would be to write it over as a function component.
+It works fine, but I consider it the problem child.
+The code looks convoluted and inflexible.
+I chose to write my own calendar, because I did not like **react-calendar** and I was eager to find out if I could write one of my own.
+However, I was just beginning to learn about react at the time I wrote it.

 ### Tasks (Listing)
 The name of the component is **TaskList** in pages.task.TaskList.js.
 It harbors the main Component for displaying the task management interface.
 It is rendered in the **App** component and is mapped to the **route /tasks/**.